icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [Umami](https://umami.is/) - Simple, fast, privacy-focused, open-source alternative to Google Analytics.
   * [TrackWith Dicloud](https://dicloud.net/trackwith-privacy-focused-analytics/) - Free lightweight privacy-focused alternative to Google Analytics.
 Unlimited pageviews, unlimited visitor, unlimited page heatmaps & goal tracking.
 Free for up to 3 domains and 600 session replay per domain.
   * [AppFit](https://appfit.io) - AppFit is a comprehensive analytics and product management tool designed to facilitate seamless, cross-platform management of analytics and product updates.
 Free plan includes 10,000 events per month, product journal and weekly insights.
+  * [Seline](https://seline.so) - Seline is a simple & private website and product analytics.
+Cookieless, lightweight, independent.
+Free plan includes 3,000 events per month and provides access to all our features, such as the dashboard, user journeys, funnels, and more.

 ## Visitor Session Recording